Updated on March 24, 2015

 Drawback: Benefits may not be the same as the coverage you had through the GIC.
 If the employee enrolls in Health Connector coverage, he/she is waiving his/her right to elect health insurance under the GIC’s COBRA or conversion options.

-Benefit: Allows the employee to stay in the same health and life plan with the same group benefit.
+Benefit: Allows the employee to stay in the same health and life plan.

 Drawback: Employee pays 100% of the premium (no Commonwealth contribution).
-At the end of the 39-weeks, the former employee can switch to COBRA for the remaining 9 months of health coverage, for a total of 18 months coverage.
-The employee can elect non-group conversion for their life coverage .
+At the end of the 39 weeks, the former employee can switch to COBRA for the remaining 9 months of health coverage, for a total of 18 months coverage.
+The employee can elect non-group conversion for his/her life coverage.

-Procedure: If the employee elects 39-week coverage, have the employee check the 39-week coverage block on Insurance Enrollment and Change Form Form-1) and indicate his/her life and health selections and sign it before sending the form to the GIC.
+Procedure: If the employee elects 39-week coverage, have the employee check the 39-week coverage block on Employment Status Change Form (Form-1A) and indicate his/her life and health selections and sign it before sending the form to the GIC.

 Drawbacks: Employee pays 100% of the full-cost premium plus 2% for administration (no Commonwealth contribution).
 Maximum coverage length – 18 months.